bradjenn/datocms-instagram-field/README.md

-# DatoCms Instagram Field Plugin
+# DatoCms Plugin - Instagram Field

 Fetch Instagram Posts and add selected to a json field